uclnlp/fakenewschallenge/README.md

-Alternatively, as suggested by the organizers of the competition, the validity of the submission can be checked by training the model also using the `pred.py` script with different seeds and evaluating the ` average performance of the system.
+Alternatively, as suggested by the organizers of the competition, the validity of the submission can be checked by training the model also using the `pred.py` script with different seeds and evaluating the average performance of the system.

 ## Getting started

-Simply download the files in this repository to a local directory.
+To get started, simply download the files in this repository to a local directory.

 ### Prerequisites